tjesi/tjesi.github.io/_pages/about.md

 I am also a Security and Cryptography Expert at the cybersecurity company [Pone Biometrics](https://ponebiometrics.com/the-team).

 My main foci of research are lattice-based cryptography and zero-knowledge protocols.
-My interests generally span the areas of post-quantum crypto, anonymous communication, multiparty computation, homomorphic encryption, electronic voting, and secure implementation.
+My interests generally span the areas of post-quantum crypto, anonymous communication, multiparty computation, homomorphic encryption, electronic voting and secure implementation.

 I am a member of the [International Association for Cryptologic Research](https://iacr.org) (IACR).